-- transcripts are reviewed regardless of the program) and past performance in sciences are strong indicators. - 3.
-Possess a current unencumbered, unrestricted license as a registered nurse (RN) in the state of residence or APRN certification in states where the APRN is an upgrade of the RN license resulting in only one license that is both an RN and an APRN license. - A personal Goal Statement to reflect personal and professional career goals for graduate education (rationale and goals for the selected area of advanced practice must be included). - 5.
+- 3. Possess a current unencumbered, unrestricted license as a registered nurse (RN) in the state of residence or APRN certification in states where the APRN is an upgrade of the RN license resulting in only one license that is both an RN and an APRN license. - 4.
+A personal Goal Statement to reflect personal and professional career goals for graduate education (rationale and goals for the selected area of advanced practice must be included). - 5.
 Two letters of recommendation from professionals at the Master's or Doctoral level, such as a registered nurse or physician, who can attest to the applicant's ability to be successful in our program, aligning with program outcomes. - 6.
 Final acceptance into the program will be determined by the Graduate Nursing Programs Admissions Committee composed of School of Health Studies faculty, nursing administrators, and M.S.N.
 Admission Director.